LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 KLU solver structures.

 Added new Fortran 2003 interfaces for most SUNLINEARSOLVER modules.
-See the :numref:`Usage.Fortran.Modules` section for more details.
+See the :numref:`SUNDIALS.Fortran` section for more details.

 **SUNNonlinearSolver module changes**

 A new function was added to aid in creating custom SUNNONLINEARSOLVER objects.
-The constructor :c:func:`SUNNonlinSolNewEmpty()` allocates an "empty" generic SUNNONLINEARSOLVER with the object's content pointer and the function pointers in the operations structure initialized to ``NULL``.
+The constructor :c:func:`SUNNonlinSolNewEmpty` allocates an "empty" generic SUNNONLINEARSOLVER with the object's content pointer and the function pointers in the operations structure initialized to ``NULL``.
 When used in the constructor for custom objects this function will ease the introduction of any